-Every year dozens of cities all over Europe compete for the award of becoming the European green capital, and this year, 2020, it is Lisbon’s turn.
+Every year dozens of cities all over Europe compete for the award of becoming the European green capital, and in 2020, it was Lisbon’s turn.
 From transportation to accommodation and local food, this destination oﬀer a wide range of options for all the budgets that want to travel in an environmentally friendly way.

 Here Is Why Lisbon Is A Top Sustainable Destination

 The city of Lisbon oﬀers a lot of options to get around and all of them are really aﬀordable.
 In Lisbon, it is possible to ﬁnd three diﬀerent forms of public transport:

 The ﬁrst one is the bus.
 This is the best way to move around the city, as it has an extensive network of lines, with a total of 88 lines, that bring you to any point in the city.